-As mentioned above the Commission and the Parliament have significantly reduced powers under CFSP than in all other policy areas.
+As mentioned above, the Commission and the Parliament have significantly reduced powers under CFSP than in all other policy areas.

 The Commission, as mentioned above, does not have the right of initiative under the CFSP, although it does retain some influence through the High Representative’s double role as HR and Vice President of the Commission.

-Under the former Treaty of the European Union, CFSP legal instruments could take five forms; principles and general guidelines, common strategies, joint actions, common positions or decisions.
+Under the former Treaty of the European Union, CFSP legal instruments could take five forms: principles and general guidelines, common strategies, joint actions, common positions or decisions.

-These have (since Lisbon) been replaced with one instrument, decisions, that incorporates all of the above and outline the actions that states are supposed to take.
+These have (since Lisbon) been replaced with one instrument, decisions, that incorporates all of the above and outlines the actions that states are supposed to take.
 As before Lisbon, there is no mechanism for the Commission to monitor the implementation of CFSP decisions and the ECJ has no jurisdiction to condemn or imposes any penalties on member states for non-implementation.